matthewhartstonge/stackme/README.md

 For the images to work better with popular CMS's the following php extensions have been added to the base upstream image:

+* apcu - For an alternate opcache.
+* apcu_bc - This module provides a backwards APC compatible API using APCu (object caching).
-* gd - A graphics drawing library that enables manipulating image data
+* gd - A graphics drawing library that enables manipulating image data.
-* mcrypt - Provides encryption capabilities
+* imagick - ImageMagick is a free and open-source software suite for displaying, creating, converting, modifying, and editing raster images.
-* mysqli - MySQL PHP driver
+* mysqli - MySQL PHP driver.
 * pdo - A lean, consistent way to access databases.
-* pdo_pgsql - A driver that implements the PHP Data Objects (PDO) interface
+* pdo_pgsql - A driver that implements the PHP Data Objects (PDO) interface.
-* pgsql - PostgresSQL PHP Driver
+* pgsql - PostgresSQL PHP Driver.
+* tidy - For correcting and minifying HTML assets.
 * zip - Well, for zipping things!

 ## Building